 Care home is proud to be pit stop for emergency services

-Rebecca Aldred, General Manager for The Cedars (Bourne) said: “We all know how hard our emergency services work and how much we rely on them.
+Katya Petrova, Senior General Manager for Wood Grange, said: “We all know how hard our emergency services work and how much we rely on them.
 We wanted to say thank you for all that they do to protect and support us and this is our way of giving back.
-We want our local emergency services to know they are always welcome here at The Cedars”.
+We want our local emergency services to know they are always welcome here at Wood Grange.”

-The Cedars (Bourne) is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
-The Cedars provides nursing care and residential care
+Wood Grange is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
+Wood Grange provides nursing care, residential care and specialist dementia care.